AHRQ's Mission

 November 01, 2014 - patients with AMI in metropolitan (41 percent), micropolitan (40 percent), and rural (42 percent) areas … as well as patients with pneumonia in micropolitan areas (42 percent). … with 1 million or more residents; fringe counties of metropolitan areas with 1 million or more residents … ; counties in metropolitan areas of 250,000–999,999 residents; and counties in metropolitan areas of … 50,000–249,999 residents • Micropolitan: Nonmetropolitan counties areas of 10,000 or more residents

-December 01, 2010 - Office of Management and Budget (OMB) definitions of Core-Based Statistical Areas. … OMB classifies counties into metropolitan and micropolitan areas. … For this Statistical Brief, the metropolitan areas were further divided into large and 6 HCUP … – Large urban fringe includes metropolitan areas with fewer than 1 million residents. … – Non-urban includes areas that are neither metropolitan nor micropolitan areas, i.e. counties with
+December 01, 2010 - Office of Management and Budget (OMB) definitions of Core-Based Statistical Areas. … OMB classifies counties into metropolitan and micropolitan areas. … areas using the Urban Influence Codes (UIC). … Large urban fringe includes metropolitan areas with fewer than 1 million residents. … Non-urban includes areas that are neither metropolitan nor micropolitan areas, i.e. counties with no

 6. hcup-us.ahrq.gov/reports/statbriefs/sb130.jsp